-Throughout the year staff meet with individuals and organizations to discuss potential CDBG activities.
-One preliminary activity (with one alternative) has been identified and requested by the Fort Bragg Fire District and six preliminary activities have been identified for consideration by the City.
+Throughout the year staff meets with individuals and organizations to discuss potential CDBG activities.
+Before March 9, 2020, one preliminary activity (with one alternative) had been identified and requested by the Fort Bragg Fire District.
+Since COVID-19, West Business Development Center has contacted the City regarding one activity, Microenterprise Financial Assistance.
+Eight preliminary activities have been identified for consideration by the City.
+Staff has removed activities that Council previously eliminated that have not had a direct impact by COVID-19.